revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-10. If 8TB is the available disk space per node (10 disks with 1 TB, 2 disks for operating system etc. were excluded.).
-Assuming the initial data size is 600 TB.
-How will you estimate the number of data nodes (n)?
+10.If 8TB is the available disk space per node (10 disks with 1 TB, 2 disks for operating system etc.were excluded.).Assuming the initial data size is 600 TB.How will you estimate the number of data nodes (n)?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)